Arnold Potts

-Brigadier Arnold William Potts, DSO, OBE, MC (16 September 1896 – 1 January 1968) was an Australian grazier and army officer who served in the First World War and led the 21st Brigade of the Second Australian Imperial Force during its defence of the Kokoda Trail during the Second World War.
-He had a distinguished career, however, his place in history has largely been unacknowledged due to his dismissal by General Sir Thomas Blamey, at the very point when Potts had fought the Japanese to exhaustion.
-His fighting withdrawal over the Kokoda Trail has been called "one of the most critical triumphs in Australian military history and one that an apathetic nation has still to honour".
-Many contemporaries as well as Potts' official biographer regard this sacking as one of the most disgraceful actions of Blamey's military career.
-Following his dismissal, Potts went on to command the 23rd Brigade during the Bougainville campaign where he earned a reputation for setting high standards.
-He retired from the military following the end of the war and unsuccessfully pursued a career in politics.
-He died in 1968, aged 71.
+Brigadier Arnold William Potts, DSO, OBE, MC (16 September 1896 – 1 January 1968) was an Australian grazier and army officer who served in the First World War and later commanded the 21st Brigade of the Second Australian Imperial Force during the Kokoda Track campaign of the Second World War.

+Potts' leadership during the brigade's fighting withdrawal along the Kokoda Track against Japanese forces has been described by military historian Peter Brune as "one of the most critical triumphs in Australian military history and one that an apathetic nation has still to honour".
+Despite his role in halting the Japanese advance, he was relieved of command by General Sir Thomas Blamey in October 1942, a decision that has been the subject of historical debate.
+Several contemporaries, as well as Potts’ official biographer, have criticised the dismissal, with some considering it among the more controversial decisions of Blamey's career.

+Following his removal from the Kokoda campaign, Potts was appointed to command the 23rd Brigade during the Bougainville campaign, where he was noted for his high standards of leadership.
+After the war, he retired from military service and later pursued a career in politics, although unsuccessfully.
+Potts died in 1968 at the age of 71.